Uni-Sopron/project-sitenotes/tree.md

 - public/toolbar.css
 - icon folders inside public folders

+## Issues during multiple saves

+Vite doesn't like js's with leftover imports and exports.

 ## How things are meant to be saved

 What we are trying to achieve is to even upon reload, every change stays where they were the last time.